tc-functors/docs/src/content/docs/specification/yaml.md

 ### !mutations

-Let's say if we have tens and hundreds of mutations and we'd like to split them into domain-specific or semantically files.
+Let's say if we have tens and hundreds of mutations and we'd like to split them into separate files.

 ```
 name: example